Did You Know? |

 - Evaluate the auction sites - Investigate the seller's credibility by searching on the Internet

-or visit FTC.gov for reviews of seller practices by previous customers.
+or visit FTC.gov for reviews of seller practices

 - Bidding on a budget - Set a budget limit on how much you plan to spend for an item.